Michshelle/tezos_Dapp_loan_system/README.md

-# Purpose of the app
+# Purpose of The Dapp

 The dapp aims to issue short-term debt on chain with each token pegged to 10^-6 dollar and treat the xtz as the media for value exchange between usd and the debt token.